 Second-degree misdemeanor petit theft is a charge for the theft of property valued at below $100.
 If convicted of this crime, you may be incarcerated for a maximum of sixty days and fined $500.
 The theft of property between $100 and $300 is considered first-degree misdemeanor petit theft.
 If convicted, you may be incarcerated for a maximum of one year and fined $1,000.
 If you are convicted of petit theft and you have a previous theft conviction, you maybe charged with a first-degree misdemeanor.
 If you are convicted of petit theft and you have two prior theft convictions, you maybe charged with a third-degree felony.
 The degree of theft is important since it distinguishes whether you are charged with a misdemeanor or a felony.
-Hire an experienced Tampa theft lawyer if you have been charged with any theft related crimes.
+Hire an experienced Tampa theft lawyer at Pallegar Law, P.A. if you have been charged with any theft related crimes.

 Third-degree grand theft is a charge for property valued between $300 and $19,999, firearms, motor vehicles, traffic signs, a commercially farmed animal, or 2,000 pieces of citrus fruit.
 If you are convicted of this crime, you may be incarcerated for a maximum of five years, and fined $5,000.
 For the theft of property valued between $20,000 and $99,999, the charge is second-degree grand theft.
 If you are convicted of this crime, you may be incarcerated for fifteen years and fined $10,000.